-Making relationships seem happier than they are.
+Making relationships seem happier than they are

 Judging by their social media presence, your friends may seem to have that kind of once-in-a-lifetime, always-smitten-with-each-other type of relationship.
-However, those happy posts are largely lies of omission: they don’t show the near-breakup fights, the worries about how bills are going to get paid, or those tense conversations about why someone’s ex was sliding into their DMs.
+However, those happy posts are largely lies of omission: they don’t show the near-breakup fights, the worries about how bills are going to get paid, or those tense conversations about why someone’s ex was sliding into someone’s DMs.

 So, if you’re feeling down about why your relationship seems so boring compared to those you see on social media, just remember, “When you observe social media posts, take them with a grain of salt.
 Remember, you are taking one caption from someone and comparing it to your entire life,” says Dr. Kulaga.

-Pretending you practically live at the gym.
+Pretending you practically live at the gym

 Unless your actual job requires you to spend the bulk of your day at the gym, odds are you’re not actually hitting it as hard as you lead people to believe.
 While you may go to the gym on a regular basis, a look behind the curtain reveals that many social media users make their workout habits seem a little more impressive, to garner likes and shares.
 In fact, this level of deception might even have an affect on the poster: according to a study conducted at York University, many people overestimate how hard they’re working out to begin with.

-Working those flattering angles.
+Working those flattering angles

 While it’s not quite the same as flatly stating something false, we’re all guilty of playing up our best angles to make ourselves look more attractive on social media.
 In fact, according to one review of social media behaviors as admitted to by Reddit users, 25 percent of subjects admitted to not just making themselves look different in their photos, but actually using fake pictures.

-Embellishing your importance at work.
+Embellishing your importance at work

 Gussying up your résumé is one thing, but there are countless people who take this trend well beyond the interview room.
 Everyone’s made it seem as though they’re practically the lifeblood of the workplace, when, in fact, the opposite is true: the poster is little more than another line on payroll.